 With the luck on our side, we were introduced to the owner of one of the many surf camps along the Moroccan coast, located just outside of Taghazout and Agadir.
-The Original Surf Camp Morocco is an oasis for every surfer, but also for travelers like us and we were happy to visit.
+The Original Surf Camp Morocco is an oasis for every surfer, but also for travellers like us and we were very happy to find this place while visiting Morocco.
 In search of a quiet, friendly and authentic place to stay for a few days even weeks, or longer it seemed like a perfect bet.

 I could spend hours talking about the accommodation, the welcoming staff and unbelievably tasty food but I shall also explain why the stay at the Camp is not only pleasant and a treat for your stomach, but also exciting, challenging and inspiring.